andreasmhallberg/readingnotes/Versteegh 2006. Hisotry of Arabic Language Teaching.md

 - "no doubt" that some of colonial powers had hidden agenda in pushing for dialectal Arabic.
 Example: severing ties between Egypt and rest of the Arabic world by promising dialect.
 Thus very negative attitude to promotion of dialect.
 8

 - Shift of transformation of Arabic teaching in West in two stages: 9
   - replacement of CA with MSA
   - introduction of dialect

-@pedagogy
+@language-instruction:SLA
+@language-instruction:FLA
 @Arabic